ivannamik/ivannamik.github.io/content/pages/intro.md

 Have a look around, check out my reel and other works that I did.

-Updated reel coming soon, so feel free to drop by every once in a while :)
+I'm updating my reel periodically, so feel free to drop by every once in a while :)